softwaresaved/ssi-handbook/ssi-handbook/pmo_procedures_for_ssi_staff.md

-**Task:** Fellows claims paid before the expense is incurred (prepayment)
-*Prepayment is the exception rather than the norm and will be considered on a case-by-case basis.
+Prepayment is the exception rather than the norm and will be considered on a case-by-case basis.
 The normal process is for Fellows to claim after the event (see 1.1).
-Prepayment would normally be approved if it is felt that the Fellow would experience financial stress / hardship by upfront payment.*
+Prepayment would normally be approved if it is felt that the Fellow would experience financial stress / hardship by upfront payment.

 **Minimum Time:**
 14 weeks from submission of LowFAT request